The 5 Most Common Mistakes Made When Diffusing Essential Oils

 Learn how to diffuse essential oils effectively & safely here.

 2. THEY DIFFUSE AT NIGHT WHILE SLEEPING

 We read all the time about how helpful certain essential oils, like lavender, are for helping us sleep.
 And many people choose to diffuse during the night while they sleep.
-But you’re probably not getting the benefit you’d like if you diffuse overnight, and here’s why.
+But is it safe to leave the diffuser on all night?
+Here's why it's best not to:

 At night your body is focused on resting and repairing muscles, organs and other cells.
 For one, you begin the night in non-REM sleep and spend most of your resting time there.
 During this time your brain becomes less responsive to the outside world, and it gets harder to wake up.
 Your thoughts and most body functions slow down.
 Inhaling odor molecules are not a priority for the body - those lavender molecules are not a priority for the body - they may, in fact, be a distraction.

 HERE’S WHAT YOU CAN DO: if you want the support of essential oils for sleep, consider diffusing them 30 minutes before you go to sleep.
-Put the diffuser on in your bedroom and close the door behind you - ideally watch TV or read in another room - and allow the bedroom to fill with the scent of the essential oil(s).
+Put the diffuser on in your bedroom, preferably not to close to your bed (I like to put it on a dresser or table across the room from the bed) and close the door behind you - ideally watch TV or read in another room - and allow the bedroom to fill with the scent of the essential oil(s).
 When you are ready to go to sleep, the diffuser is off and you peacefully drift off to sleep.
 Because the room is already filled with essential oil molecules (you’ve created this beautiful spa sanctuary), you will most likely start to feel calmer and more relaxed just entering the space.
 The essential oils have the role of supporting you in preparation for sleep.
 They leave the job of restoration and repair during sleep for the body.

 3. THEY USE TOO MUCH ESSENTIAL OIL